Fifa U-17 Women’s World Cup: How India’s campaign unfolded – a reporter’s diary from Odisha

 Astam shared her thoughts as well, adding, “We have been working hard for the last 7-8 months and are very excited.
 We are mentally very strong, have a positive mindset and are focussed on the game tomorrow.”

-Dennerby likd the title of the underdog.
+Dennerby liked the title of the underdog.
 “I think that suits us well,” he said.
 “USA will come into the match as favourites no doubt.
 We have a team that can defend really well and I hope tomorrow we show the world that it is hard to score against us.”

 He also mentioned a quarterfinal run for this Indian side would rank high up in his coaching highlights alongside the 2011 World Cup bronze medal with Sweden.